Access Link and Trunk Link Explained

 It carries the traffic on a single VLAN.It carries the traffic of many VLANs.

-You can only configure a switch port to be either an access port or a trunk port—not both.
-So you’ve got to choose one or the other and know that if you make it an access port, that port can be assigned to one VLAN only.
-And if you make it a trunk port, you need to add a device that understands VLANs on the other end of it.
+You can configure a switch port as either an access port or a trunk port, but not both at the same time.
+Therefore, you must choose one configuration.
+If you set the port as an access port, you can assign it only to a single VLAN.
+On the other hand, if you configure it as a trunk port, you must use it to connect a device that understands VLANs on the other side of the connection.

 ComputerNetworkingNotes CCNA Study Guide Access Link and Trunk Link Explained